 Income drawdown does have some disadvantages though.
 For a start, the charges can vary widely between different providers.
 This could include an annual charge, and a charge when you take money out.

 Not all pensions are set up for income drawdown, so double check with your pension provider first.
-If it doesn’t provide the option, you may want to transfer your pension to a provide that does.
+If your provider doesn't enable income drawdown, you may want to transfer your pension.

 If you buy an annuity, make sure you shop around first.
 People tend to buy their annuity from the provider they’ve saved with.
 But you don’t have to do this – and you could get a higher income for life by going elsewhere.